ISU-122: Construction and design

 Construction of the ISU-122 and ISU-152 is the same except for the gun mounting, sights and ammunition stowage.
 The A-19S or D-25S cannons of the ISU-122 had 18 degrees elevation angle and 30 rounds of ammunition (the ISU-152 had 20 degrees and 20 rounds respectively).
 The A-19S cannon was equipped with an ST-18 (СТ-18) telescopic sight and the D-25S cannon was equipped with a TSh-17 (ТШ-17) sight.
 Both types of sights had maximal exact targeting distance of 1.5 km (the ISU-152 could manage only 900 m).
 Maximum direct fire range of the A-19S or D-25S cannons was 5 km, much further than these sights' targeting abilities.
 For direct or indirect firing on distances over 1.5 km the gunner used the second, panoramic sight.

 The ISU-122 had a five-man crew; their location and roles were identical to those of ISU-152 crewmen.
 The ISU-122S was used with either four- or five-man crews since the semi-automatic breech allowed for a reasonable fire rate with a crew of four; the place of the absent loader was often taken up with additional ammunition.
 With a five-man crew (two loaders), the ISU-122S demonstrated a better fire rate than with four men.

-Organisation
+Organization

-The organisation of military units utilizing the ISU-122 was the same as with the ISU-152.
+The organization of military units utilizing the ISU-122 was the same as with the ISU-152.
 Soviet Army commanders tried not to mix the ISU-122 and the ISU-152 in one regiment or brigade, although there were some units equipped with both types.
 The different armament of the ISU-122 and the ISU-152 caused problems with ammunition supplies and logistics.
 Another disadvantage of mixed-type units was a doubling of the calculations required for massed indirect fire.